sdziallas/comp55/docs/labs/12-A-Hash2.md

 ```

 By this point,
-your code should be able to pass the first and second set of tests.
+your code should be able to pass the first and second sets of tests.

 ### Step 3.
 Play some audio